shitijbhatnagar/mybank/README.md

 'My Bank' V6
 - Converted mybank-runnable into a fully executable Spring Boot archive
-- Command to execute the application on any machine (outside IntellliJ) would be "java -jar mybank-runnable-0.0.2-SNAPSHOT.jar"
+- Command to execute the application on any machine (outside IntellliJ) would be "java -jar mybank-runnable-0.0.2-SNAPSHOT.jar" (mybank-runnable-0.0.2-SNAPSHOT.jar is the full jar file name)

 'My Bank' V5
 - Converted application into Multi-Module Spring Boot, a structural change